rohit-quest/testSDK/README.md

 To see the Quest React SDK in action, check out our [live demo](link-to-your-demo) or explore the example folder in this repository for sample usage.

+## Props of QuestProvider component

+The `QuestProvider` component accepts the following props:

+- `entityId` (string, required): An entity identifier for your application.
+- `apiKey` (string, required): An API key for your application.
+- `apiSecret` (string, required): An API secret for your application.

 ## Props of Login component

 The `QuestLogin` component accepts the following props: